501(c)(3) organization: Hospitals

+In practice, hospital policies often don't cover outside contracted physicians or narrowly defined medically necessary services, leaving patients who technically qualify for charity care still responsible for significant medical bills.

 Political campaign activities

 Organizations described in section 501(c)(3) are prohibited from conducting political campaign activities to intervene in elections to public office.
 The Internal Revenue Service website elaborates on this prohibition:

+As an exception to the above, the Internal Revenue Service stated in a court filing that "communications from a house of worship to its congregation in connection with religious services through its usual channels of communication on matters of faith" is not considered conducting political campaign activities to intervene in elections to public office and does not conflict with the status of the place of worship.

 Constitutionality

-Since section 501(c)(3)'s political-activity prohibition was enacted, "commentators and litigants have challenged the provision on numerous constitutional grounds," such as freedom of speech, vagueness, and equal protection and selective prosecution.
+Since section 501(c)(3)'s political-activity prohibition was enacted, "commentators and litigants have challenged the provision on numerous constitutional grounds", such as freedom of speech, vagueness, and equal protection and selective prosecution.
 Historically, Supreme Court decisions, such as Regan v.
 Taxation with Representation of Washington, suggested that the Court, if it were to squarely examine the political-activity prohibition of § 501(c)(3), would uphold it against a constitutional challenge.
 However, some have suggested that a successful challenge to the political activities prohibition of Section 501(c)(3) might be more plausible in light of Citizens United v.
 FEC.

 Lobbying

 In contrast to the prohibition on political campaign interventions by all section 501(c)(3) organizations, public charities (but not private foundations) may conduct a limited amount of lobbying to influence legislation.
 Although the law states that "no substantial part" of a public charity's activities can go to lobbying, charities with large budgets may lawfully expend a million dollars (under the "expenditure" test) or more (under the "substantial part" test) per year on lobbying.

 The Internal Revenue Service has never defined the term "substantial part" with respect to lobbying.

 To establish a safe harbor for the "substantial part" test, the United States Congress enacted §501(h), called the Conable election after its author, Representative Barber Conable.
 The section establishes limits based on operating budget that a charity can use to determine if it meets the substantial test.
 This changes the prohibition against direct intervention in partisan contests only for lobbying.
 The organization is now presumed in compliance with the substantiality test if they work within the limits.
 The Conable election requires a charity to file a declaration with the IRS and file a functional distribution of funds spreadsheet with their Form 990.
 IRS form 5768 is required to make the Conable election.